It's the world's most venomous fish and is potentially lethal if not treated quickly. Meet the stonefish, the camouflaged marine predator.

 Once the fish strays within optimum striking distance, the stonefish launches an accurate and lightning-fast assault that can last as little as 0.015 seconds.

-The stonefish sting is very painful, causes swelling, and could be potentially deadly if not treated.
+The stonefish sting is excruciating, causes swelling, and could be potentially deadly if not treated.

 Within a few minutes, the inflammation spreads to the entire leg or arm.
 As oxygen decreases in the area around the sting, the skin color will turn lighter.